DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 While this version is still an early prototype, it is technically solid and offers a clear roadmap for future improvements.
 More importantly, it highlights the value of inclusive design—not as an afterthought, but as a core principle guiding both functionality and user experience.

 This thesis marks the end of the current development cycle, but not the end of the journey.
 With the foundational work now complete, the next steps involve scaling, testing, and iterating based on real feedback.
-The Inclusive Trip Planner is not just a school project—it is a launchpad for something bigger.

 ## Appendix